Online Trauma Counselling · Salisbury

 Finding support in Salisbury

-My online counselling sits alongside the help available locally, and it can be worth knowing what else is there.
-In Salisbury, you can refer yourself directly to NHS talking therapies for anxiety and depression, with no GP referral needed.
-You can find support through the NHS Talking Therapies finder.
+My online counselling sits alongside the help available locally.
+In Salisbury, you can refer yourself directly to NHS Talking Therapies (BaNES, Swindon and Wiltshire) for free NHS talking therapy, with no GP referral needed.

 If you need urgent help now